Sustainable Development MSc

 For example, Jonathon Porritt, former chairman of the Sustainable Development Commission, gives a guest lecture on the Sustainable Development Applications module, analysing the standing of sustainable development in business and policy making.

 The extensive expertise of CES academics and researchers is also drawn upon in modules.
 Professor Tim Jackson, adviser to the government and international bodies and author of the seminal book Prosperity without Growth: Economics for a Finite Planet, also lectures on some CES modules.

 If you’re a full-time student, you will be able to do an industrial placement module which enables you to spend six to 12 weeks working for a company or non-governmental organisation, doing the type of work you aim to find on graduation.

 Examples of organisations at which recent industrial placements have taken place include:

 - Solar Aid

-Graduates go on to a diverse range of careers implementing sustainable development and dealing with the real environmental challenges facing humanity.
+Graduates of this course go on to a diverse range of careers implementing sustainable development and dealing with the real environmental challenges facing humanity.

-Recent examples include working as an energy efficiency officer for a local government, an environmental officer in multi-national chemical company, a sustainability advisor for a national television / radio station, an environmental consultant for an engineering consultancy, and a programme officer with a sustainability charity.
+You could work as an energy efficiency officer for a local government or an environmental officer in a multi-national chemical company.
+Studying this course could also lead to you starting a career as a sustainability adviser for a national television or radio station or working as an environmental consultant for an engineering consultancy.
+You could also become a programme officer with a sustainability charity.

-Other graduates use the research skills they developed to go on and do PhDs.
+Other graduates use the research skills they have developed to go on and do PhDs.

 CHENOWETH JL Dr (CES)